-Due to the ongoing pandemic all bidding and bid evaluation was conducted remotely.
+Due to the ongoing Covid-19 restrictions all bidding and bid evaluation was conducted remotely.
 Per BPU Order, NERA provided extra opportunities for bidders to practice using the bidding software and for evaluators to practice in a remote environment.

 Please also see the answer to 2f regarding use of a capacity proxy price.